Frequently asked questions

-You may wish to contact Civic Compliance Victoria who may provide a payment plan to assist in the payment process.
+You may wish to contact Fines Victoria who may provide a payment plan to assist in the payment process.
 Refer to the Fines Victoria website for payment plan details and eligibility.

 Can you alter demerit points and the fine amount?

 These are legislated penalties and can not be altered or withdrawn by Victoria Police.